Present Perfect Continuous ESL Activities, Games and Worksheets

 A Perfect Review!

-ESL Present Perfect Continuous Worksheet - Grammar Exercises: Matching, Binary Choice, Sentence Completion, Writing Sentences from Prompts - Intermediate (B1) - 30 minutes
+ESL Present Perfect Continuous Worksheet - Grammar Exercises: Matching, Binary Choice, Sentence Completion, Writing Sentences from Prompts - Intermediate (B1) - 25 minutes

 In this useful present perfect continuous worksheet, students review the uses of the present perfect continuous tense and identify how it is different from the present perfect simple.
-Students start by matching sentence halves together to make present perfect continuous sentences.
-Next, students read a set of sentences and underline the correct perfect tense in each one.
+Students start by matching sentence halves together to form present perfect continuous sentences.
+Next, students read sentences and underline the correct perfect tense in each one.
 Students then complete a grammar explanation on the difference between the present perfect simple and the present perfect continuous based on what they've learned.
 After that, students use verbs from a box to write present perfect continuous sentences to explain the present conditions expressed in the prompts.
 Finally, students use prompts to write what each person usually does versus what they have been doing recently.
 In this exercise, students practice using the present perfect continuous to express a recent or temporary change in someone's routine.

 A Perfect Review!
 Preview